 At its most basic level, here’s how different dictionaries classify exposure:

-– a situation or condition that makes someone likely to be harmed, esp. because the person has not been protected from something dangerous.
+• A situation or condition that makes someone likely to be harmed, esp. because the person has not been protected from something dangerous.
+Exposure is also a serious medical condition that is caused by being outside without protection from the weather.

-– the act of stating facts publicly that show that someone is dishonest or dangerous:
+• The act of stating facts publicly that show that someone is dishonest or dangerous:

 Cambridge Dictionary